Area-53-Robotics/Intro-To-Robotics/docs/software/git/introduction.md

 ### Collaboration

 Git makes it much easier to work together.
-You can combine it with Github in order to make code easily accessible.
-It's manual nature makes it so that changes don't get made to the code on your computer by other people without your consent.
+You can combine it with GitHub in order to make code easily accessible.
+Its manual nature makes it so that changes don't get made to the code on your computer by other people without your consent.
 It also provides tools like branches and merging to make sure that your changes don't conflict.

 ### Safety